 16-week Semester: $690

 In this clay course, students will explore a range of different clay building methods.
 Parents or grandparents can also enroll in this class and create their own clay projects along with the student.
 We will spend time on the pottery wheel, build with slabs, and explore coil and pinch methods.
 The majority of these projects will be decorative, and some items will be functional pottery.
 Parents or grandparents who wish to take the class must also sign up as a student.
+This year we're trying an expanded class capped at 16 students!
+We'll split into two smaller groups of 8.
+One group will focus on handbuilding while the other focuses on pottery wheel work.
+Groups will switch so every student has the chance to practice all types of clay building.

 8-week Quarter: $400